MarkusBordihn/BOs-Lobby/README.md

 The mining dimension will be generated on the first load over the `/mining` command.
 It will not include any treasure chest or any mobs, so it could be only use for mining.
+(This could be changed over the config file, if needed.)

 You will start in a mining base which provides you some of the basic stuff.
 To return to the mining base just use the `/mining` command.

 ![Screenshot of the mining dimension][mining_dimension]

+**Note:** The first load of the dimension could take some time, because the need to generate the world and preparing the spawning area.

 ## User Commands